MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/troubleshooting-things-know-about-phones-tablets.md

 7. Have your user close and open the mobile app so your dashboard changes will download.

-### End-user instructions
+### End-user instructions when you get this error message: This record is unavailable

-#### If you’re an end user and you’re seeing this message on your home page, **This record is unavailable**.
-You can choose a different dashboard and set it as your home page:
+#### You can choose a different dashboard and set it as your home page:

 1. From the mobile app, tap the menu and then select **Dashboards**.